MyopicVisage/hyperopt-sklearn/README.md

 Complete example using the Iris dataset:

 ```
-from hpsklearn import HyperoptEstimator, any_classifier
+from hpsklearn import HyperoptEstimator, any_classifier, any_preprocessing
 from sklearn.datasets import load_iris
 from hyperopt import tpe
 import numpy as np